-The typical drive time from the Tampa International and Fort Myers International airports is approximately one hour and twenty minutes – Tampa is more traffic dependent.
+The typical drive time from the Tampa International and Fort Myers International airports is approximately one hour and fifteen minutes – Tampa is more traffic dependent.
 The route is less complex from Ft.
 Myers.
 It is also easier / more convenient to refuel your rental car when returning it to Ft.
 Myers.
 Please note that Ft Myers airport is also referred to on occasion at Southwest Florida International Airport.
 The important thing to note though is the airport code, which is RSW.
 The airport code for Tampa International is TPA.

 It typically takes about an hour longer to drive from Orlando International Airport (airport code MCO) than it does from Tampa or Fort Myers.
 However, since it is served by non-stop flights from so many locations, it is usually the best airport for guests coming from outside the U.S. (guests coming from large Canadian cities can usually find non-stops to other airports too) as well as for guests coming from western U.S. states.